Kornieks/E-commerce-Performance/README.md

 This project presents a sales analytics workflow for an e-commerce dataset.
 It explores sales performance across countries, continents, traffic channels, devices, and product categories, and applies statistical methods to identify relationships between key business metrics.

-💻 [**Project Notebook**](https://colab.research.google.com/github/Kornieks/E-commerce-Performance/blob/main/Final_Project_.ipynb) - You are more than welcomed to explore code and visuals.
+💻 [**Project Notebook**](https://colab.research.google.com/github/Kornieks/E-commerce-Performance/blob/main/Final_Project_.ipynb) - You are more than welcome to explore code and visuals.

 **The analysis includes:**